 The Company has adopted a stock option plan (the Plan).
 Under the Plan, the Company may issue shares of the Company's common stock or grant options to acquire the Company's common stock from time to time to employees, directors, officers, consultants or advisors of the Company on the terms and conditions set forth in the Plan.
-The only activity over the last two years was the expiration of 30,000 options during the year ended September 30, 2016.
+No activity has occurred during the last two years.